-But the king did not get any help from the company government and took some troops and attacked Vijaypur.
+But the king did not get any help from the company government so took some troops and attacked Vijaypur.
 He was king.
 He was accepted as king again.
 But Kamadatta Sen deceived and killed Buddhikarna Rai’s brother Buddhakarna in pursuit of his ego.

 Buddhikarna did not tolerate this, and for a few days, he remained undercover and deceived the king with the help of his men.
-Then Buddhikarna made Raghunathsen, uncle of Kamdatta sen, as the king.
+Then Buddhikarna made Raghunathsen, uncle of Kamdatta sen, the king.
 He was also very afraid of Buddhikarna and sought the help of the British to end him forever.

 Later, the king himself had to flee when his deception was known.
-Buddhikarna made Karnasen as the king who was the king of Chaudandi later succeeded by king Prithvi Narayan Shah.
+Buddhikarna made Karnasen the king who was the king of Chaudandi later succeeded by king Prithvi Narayan Shah.
 Buddhikarna assumed the title of ‘Rajbhar Samarth’ and became the successor of Vijayapur in 1770 A. D.